GROWERS: Asociación La Victoria

 Roasting and Shipping Schedule:

-Coffee is roasted on Wednesdays.
-If you order anytime up until 12pm (noon) Tuesday, we will roast the next day and ship on Thursday.
-Orders received after 12pm (noon) Tuesday may not get roasted until the following week.
+Coffee is roasted on Thursdays.
+If you order anytime up until 12pm (noon) Wednesday, we will roast and ship the next day.
+Orders received after 12pm (noon) Wednesday may not get roasted until the following week.
 If we have extra inventory, we will ship ASAP.

 Email us: shippingwoes (at) vibrantcoffeeroasters.com if you have questions about when your order will be roasted and/or shipped.